thirmprotocol/Documentation/content/en/TOKEN/Tokenomics.md

 ## Inflation

-THIRM TOKEN is inflated by the rate of 0.1% every 10 days (3.7155% per year), this expansion goes to UNISWAP Liquidity Pool (THIRM-USDC).
+THIRM TOKEN is inflated by the rate of 0.1% every 10 days (3.7155% per year), this expansion goes to UNISWAP Liquidity Pool (THIRM-BNB).

 Optional - Depends on users, if they think uniswap Lp is low they can call themself.